tonethar/IGME-330-Spring-2020/projects/project-1.md

 <a id="media"/>

 ## III.
 Media
-- Procedural drawing via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class (e.g. Processing, Pixi.js, WebGL et al are NOT allowed):
+- Procedural drawing via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class is required.
+(Processing, Pixi.js, WebGL et al are NOT allowed):
   - canvas methods must be used for rectangles, arcs and lines
   - `ctx.save()` and `ctx.restore()` must be used
-  - avoid using of convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
+  - avoid using canvas convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
 - HTML:
   - use semantic HTML where possible - `<header>`, `<footer>`, `<main>`, `<section>` (use at *least* 3 of these)
 - CSS: